 About

-Frain writes from the conviction that land remembers what people choose to forget.
+Frain writes from the conviction that the land remembers what people choose to forget.
 His novels explore inheritance — not only of property or bloodline, but of myth, memory, and consequence.

 His work is concerned less with nostalgia than with structure: how nations are built, how stories become legend, and what endures when the monument outlives the men who carved it.